brianmccrory/jazzofjapan/_albums/noriko-satomi-a-love-supreme.md

 A bonus track performance of “Danny Boy” is included after the jazz suite as a calming ballad encore.

-Noriko Satomi – violin

-Masaaki Imaizumi – piano

-Shin Kamimura – bass

-Masahiko Osaka – drums

-Released in 2019 on T-Toc Records as TTOC-0032.

-Awarded the Jazz Japan Award 2019 Album Of The Year for High-Quality Media (January 2020 issue #114).
+Awarded the Jazz Japan Award 2019 Album Of The Year for High-Quality Media ([January 2020 issue #114](http://www.jazzjapan.co.jp/vol114.html)).

-(Names in Japanese: Noriko Satomi 里見紀子 Masaaki Imaizumi 今泉正明 Shin Kamimura 上村信 Masahiko Osaka 大坂昌彦)

-Audio excerpt from “A Love Supreme Part 2: Resolution”, the second track from this album:

-The official promotional video for Noriko Satomi’s “A Love Supreme”: